JordiMateoUdL/102377-Challenge2-PokemonGamePlay/README.md

 (1) and programs you write and compile), and the C-shell command interpreter itself.
 At any moment, a process may be either running or stopped.
 The UNIX operating system provides many ways to control these processes, such as suspending, resuming and terminating.

+All the tasks can be found in this document: [OS-2021-Challenge2.pdf](https://github.com/JordiMateoUdL/102377-Challenge2-PokemonGamePlay/files/5757104/OS-2021-Challenge2.pdf)

 ## Organization